 Yazid Ounnough holds a post graduate diploma in Economics from Paris XIII University and Manchester University.
 Over the past 12 years he has worked in the field of Finance for a number of consultancies and for the NGO Action Contre la Faim, spending a year in Somalia and a year in Ethiopia as Financial Administrator.
 He joined Geneva Call in 2013 as Financial Controller.

-Chris Rush, Programme Manager for Asia, holds a Bachelor of Arts degree in Sociology with African and Asian Studies from the University of Sussex and a Master's degree in Refugee Studies from the University of East London.
+Chris Rush, Programme Manager Asia, holds a Bachelor of Arts degree in Sociology with African and Asian Studies from the University of Sussex and a Master's degree in Refugee Studies from the University of East London.
 He worked for 10 years at the Refugee Legal Centre in the UK and then for the International Rescue Committee in Thailand.
 More recently, he spent 3 years as the Protection Adviser for the Danish Refugee Council in northern Sri Lanka.
 He joined Geneva Call in January 2007.

-Carla Ruta, Programme Manager for Colombia, has been working with Geneva Call since July 2014.
+Carla Ruta, Thematic Legal Advisor, has been working with Geneva Call since July 2014.
 She holds a Master in law in International Humanitarian Law from the Geneva Academy of International Humanitarian Law and Human Rights and a Master Degree in International Relations from the Geneva Graduate Institute of International and Development Studies.
 For more than 7 years she worked as a delegate of the International Committee of the Red Cross in several countries such as Colombia, the Gaza Strip or Sudan.
 She held various positions, among others head of Sub-Delegation and Deputy Protection Coordinator.
 Before joining Geneva Call, she worked with the Swiss Federal Department of Foreign Affairs as a Desk Officer in the Human Security Division and later as a Legal Advisor in the Directorate of International Law.

 Delphine Saddy joined Geneva Call in 2015 as an Accountant and HR Officer.
 She holds a Higher Technical Certificate in management assistance.
 She has been an accountant in small and medium-sized companies in France and Switzerland for 10 years.
 She was also regularly in charge of financial management and support to human resources.